 MAHEC excels at identifying innovative practices that increase training and foster retention among healthcare workers throughout Western North Carolina (WNC).
-NEMAC’s expertise in user research and GIS analysis supports MAHEC in providing up-to-date and useful data and information WNC communities.
+NEMAC’s expertise in user research and GIS analysis supports MAHEC in providing up-to-date and useful data and information to WNC communities.

 NEMAC partners with NOAA’s Technical Support Unit to create the National Climate Assessment Sandbox, a tool to help authors create figures for their respective chapters in the National Climate Assessment.

 Understanding complex and ever-changing data related to water availability is a task difficult to master by even the experts.
-NEMAC works with NIDIS to ensure that this information is displayed to their stakeholders effectively and efficiently.
+NEMAC works with NIDIS to ensure that this information is displayed to its stakeholders effectively and efficiently.

 As an inter-institutional research institute of the University of North Carolina system, NCICS facilitates climate-related research across the UNC system and its partner organizations.